SntgRM/SntgRM/README.md

 ###

-<h4 align="left">I'm Santiago Rodriguez, I'm a fullstack and mobile developer in training with freelance experience in graphic design.
-I am currently studying Software Analysis and Development at SENA.
-I specialize in various technologies, which allows me to innovate and provide solutions in various projects.
-My experience covers both web and mobile application development, and my ability to learn and adapt allows me to progress and continue overcoming every challenge.</h4>
+<h4 align="left">I am Santiago Rodríguez, a full-stack and mobile developer in training, with freelance experience in graphic design.
+I specialize in a wide variety of technologies, which allows me to innovate and offer effective solutions in diverse projects.
+My experience encompasses both full-stack web and mobile application development, and my ability to adapt and constant desire to learn allow me to continue growing and successfully overcome each new challenge.</h4>

 ###
 <div align="center">